tobiasodion/payment-gateway-api/REPORT.md

 - Dockerize the API service

 ### Acquiring Bank Simulator
-This was implemented as a function with some delays to mimic real-time behaviours of the acquiring bank and a mode flag to configure a predetermined response from the acquiring bank.
+This was implemented as a function with a mode flag to configure a predetermined response from the acquiring bank.

 ### Bank Simulation App
 This was implemented using a component-based framework(React) in order to leverage on the reusable components for a modular design.
 The steps involved: